isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

 - ``max-valid-lifetime`` - specifies the maximum valid lifetime (optional).

-As of Kea 1.9.11, these values may be specified within client classes.
+Since Kea 1.9.11, these values may be specified within client classes.

-When the client does not specify lifetimes the default is used.
-When it specifies a lifetime using IAADDR or IAPREFIX sub option with non-zero values, these values are used when they are between configured minimum (lower values are round up) and maximum (larger values are rounded down) bounds.
+When the client does not specify lifetimes, the default is used.
+A specified lifetime - using the IAADDR or IAPREFIX sub-option with non-zero values - uses these values when they are between the configured minimum and maximum bounds.
+Values outside the bounds are rounded up or down as needed.

-To send specific, fixed values use the following two parameters:
+To send specific fixed values, use the following two parameters:

 -  ``renew-timer`` - specifies the value of T1 in seconds.

 -  ``rebind-timer`` - specifies the value of T2 in seconds.

 Any value greater than or equal to zero may be specified for T2.
-When specifying T1 it must be less than T2.
-This flexibility is allowed to support a use case where administrators want to suppress client renewals and rebinds by deferring them beyond the lifespan of the lease.
+T1, if specified, must be less than T2.
+This flexibility allows a use case where administrators want to suppress client renewals and rebinds by deferring them beyond the lifespan of the lease.
 This should cause the lease to expire, rather than get renewed by clients.
-If T1 is specified as larger than T2, T1 will be set to zero in the outbound IA.
+If T1 is specified as larger than T2, T1 is silently set to zero in the outbound IA.

-In the great majority of cases the values should follow this rule: T1 < T2 < preferred lifetime < valid lifetime.
+In the great majority of cases, the values should follow this rule: T1 < T2 < preferred lifetime < valid lifetime.
 Alternatively, both T1 and T2 values can be configured to 0, which is a signal to DHCPv6 clients that they may renew at their own discretion.
 However, there are known broken